Schedule a Free Consultation

 Legal Definition and Status

-The Chinese permanent residence card is governed by the Exit and Entry Administration Law of the People's Republic of China and the Measures for the Administration of Examination and Approval of Foreigners' Permanent Residence in China (Ministry of Public Security Order No. 74, issued August 2004).
+The Chinese permanent residence card is governed by the Exit and Entry Administration Law of the People's Republic of China and the Measures for the Administration of Examination and Approval of Foreigners' Permanent Residence in China (Ministry of Public Security Order No. 74, issued August 2004, which together form the core framework of the China residence permit for foreigners system).

-This document grants foreign nationals the legal right to reside indefinitely in China and provides many of the same privileges enjoyed by Chinese citizens, excluding political rights such as voting.
+This document grants foreign nationals the legal right to permanent residence in China and provides many of the same privileges enjoyed by Chinese citizens, excluding political rights such as voting.

 Historical Background